Compton Wynyates: Civil War

 Spencer, 2nd Earl of Northampton, a godson of Elizabeth I, was a close friend of Charles I, and the Comptons had strong Royalist ties during the civil war.
-At the battle of Edgehill six miles from the house, Spencer and three of his sons fought for the King; the three sons were all knighted for their valour on the battlefield.
+At the battle of Edgehill, six miles from the house, Spencer and three of his sons fought for the King; the three sons were all knighted for their valour on the battlefield.

 The 2nd Earl was killed at the Battle of Hopton Heath in 1643 fighting for his cause, and in the same battle his son and successor, James 3rd Earl of Northampton, was wounded, leaving the family vulnerable.
 On 12 June 1644, Compton Wynyates was besieged by the Cromwellians, and it fell two days later.
-The Parliamentarians were recorded as having taken 120 prisoners, £5000 (equivalent to £720,000 in 2008), 60 horses, 400 sheep, 160 head of cattle, 18 loads of plunder (this would have been the furnishings of the mansion), and six earthen pots of coins recovered from the moat.
+The Parliamentarians were recorded as having taken 120 prisoners, £5000 (equivalent to £720,000 in 2008), 60 horses, 400 sheep, 160 head of cattle, 18 loads of plunder (the furnishings of the mansion) and six earthen pots of coins recovered from the moat.
 The house and the adjacent church still bear the scars of the cannon today.

 There is a legend that the widow of the 2nd Earl remained hidden in the attics of the vast house tending to Royalist wounded, undetected by the Cromwellians, until their escape was possible.
 As the house is a warren of small staircases, passages, and almost concealed rooms – one tower room, the Priest's Room, has three staircases hidden behind its panelling – this story is possible.

 During the night of 29 January 1645, the Comptons made an abortive attempt to recapture their home, but were repelled after four hours fighting.
 The Compton family fled into exile abroad and did not return until the restoration of the monarchy.